alison018/alison018/README.md

 I will be learning a bunch of stuff in Undefined academy for the next 16 months.
 Some of the topics are as follows:

-- Git y Github
+- Git and Github
-- Configuración del entorno de desarrollo (Prework)
+- Configuration of the development environment (Prework)
-- El mundo de Markdown
+- The world of Markdown
-- Introducción a HTML y CSS
+- Introduction to HTML and CSS
 - JavaScript 101
-- JSON, DOM y CSSOM
+- JSON, DOM and CSSOM
-- Marcos de interfaz de usuario
+- Basic project structure
+- UI Frameworks
-- Bibliotecas JavaScript
+- JavaScript Libraries
-- Bases de datos SQL
+- SQL databases
-- Introducción a los servidores
+- Introduction to servers
-- Integración continua
+- Continuous Integration

 # About
 🖥️ [LinkedIn](https://www.linkedin.com/in/alison-acosta/)